Cube-OS/cubeOS/docs/mission-dev/mission-needs.rst

 The beacon application should regularly downlink a subset of critical telemetry data via the communication service.
 This telemetry should be the absolute minimum required to assess overall system health.

-Kubos offers configurable beacon applications for customer missions.
+CubeOS offers configurable beacon applications for customer missions.
-You can reach out to us on `Slack <https://slack.kubos.co>`__ or through the `website <https://www.kubos.com/kubos/>`__ for more information about these.
+You can reach out to us on `Slack <https://slack.cubeos-doc-website>`__ or through the `website <https://www.cubeos-doc-websitem/cubeos/>`__ for more information about these.

 Operations
 ----------